-Texas Compulsory Attendance Law
+Louisiana Compulsory Attendance Law

-The state compulsory attendance law requires that a student between the ages of 6 and 19 must attend school and any applicable accelerated instruction programs and school-required tutorial sessions unless the student is otherwise legally exempted or excused.
+The state compulsory attendance law requires that a student between the ages of seven and 18, or a student who is below the age of seven and enrolled in a school, must attend school and school-required tutorial sessions unless the student is otherwise legally exempted or excused.
 IDEA staff must investigate and report violations of the state compulsory attendance law.
 A student absent from school without permission from any class, from required special programs, or from required tutorials will be considered "truant" and subject to disciplinary action.